The rundown on 2020’s 8 best single jogging strollers, and how to choose the one that’s right for you.

 Always use your stroller’s five-point harness when jogging.
 It may not make a difference when you’re walking through the park, but it can make the difference between safety and serious injury if you’re running or jogging.

-Make your list of “must-haves,” then reread this article and choose the jogging stroller that best fits your needs.
+Make your list of “must-haves,” then reread the recommendations in this article and choose the jogging stroller that best fits your needs.

 If you’re looking for a jogging stroller that can be used with younger babies, choose either the BOB Revolution Pro (if you’re a serious jogger), or the BOB Revolution Flex (if you don’t jog down mountains).